 Update on Our Hurricane Response

-If you applied for assistance unrelated to a disaster, we are working as quickly as possible to process your case.
-Please reach out to your case manager directly or casemanagement@southersmoke.org for any updates.
-We appreciate your patience during this challenging time.
-We are committed to serving you as soon as possible and look forward to the opportunity to assist you.
+If you applied for assistance unrelated to these disasters, we are working as quickly as possible to process your case.
+Please reach out to your case manager directly or casemanagement@southernsmoke.org for any updates.
+Thank you for your patience during this time of unprecedented volume.

 Small Icon Times Hover Small Icon Times